Yun Jin: Promotion and reception

 When miHoYo announced the character design on November 22, 2021, Yun Jin briefly trended as the second-most-discussed topic on Twitter.
 After her appearance in the preview livestream for Version 2.4 in December, Yun Jin garnered widespread attention once again.
 The hashtag "#原神云堇" on Weibo accumulated millions of views, and Yun Jin's tag briefly reached the fifth position on Twitter trends.
 Yun Jin's performance of a traditional opera segment during her debut sparked discussions among fans.
 Some fans expressed surprise and mockery towards this performance, while others pointed out that it is a unique art form within Chinese culture and should not be prejudiced against.

 In January, miHoYo released the story teaser The Divine Damsel of Devastation for the new version of Genshin Impact, which featured Yun Jin's opera performance throughout.
 As the production team retained the original opera singing in versions other than Chinese, it piqued the curiosity of some non-Chinese players about opera culture.
 China Global Television Network's YouTube channel experienced a short-term increase of over 100,000 views on their Peking opera videos due to the influence of The Divine Damsel of Devastation, with viewers commenting that they were drawn by Yun Jin's performance.

 After the release of The Divine Damsel of Devastation video on Bilibili, it garnered 3 million views within 12 hours.
 Yun Jin's performance also prompted some professional opera enthusiasts to analyze and educate about it.
 Xue Jian, the Consul General of the Chinese Consulate in Osaka at the time, liked the tweet about The Divine Damsel of Devastation on Twitter, describing it as "extremely beautiful".
 Subsequently, The Divine Damsel of Devastation sparked some cover songs and derivative works.
 It also attracted coverage from media outlets such as China News Service, Xinhua News Agency, and People's Daily.
-Mainland Chinese actors attempted to reinterpret The Divine Damsel of Devastation for the second time, such as Zeng Xiaomin, director of the Guangdong Cantonese Opera Theatre, who reinterpreted it in the style of Cantonese opera, gaining over 3.5 million views.
+Chinese actors attempted to reinterpret The Divine Damsel of Devastation for the second time, such as Zeng Xiaomin, director of the Guangdong Cantonese Opera Theatre, who reinterpreted it in the style of Cantonese opera, gaining over 3.5 million views.
 Additionally, figures from Peking opera, Huai opera, and suona performance showcased their own interpretations of The Divine Damsel of Devastation.
 The popularity of The Divine Damsel of Devastation also stimulated some opera enthusiasts' reflections.
 Qiu Danli, from the Shanghai Yue Opera Theater, performed The Divine Damsel of Devastation in the style of Yue opera, garnering millions of views, significantly higher than previous Yue opera videos.
 She believes that opera can be combined with animation, attempting to bring game characters onto the opera stage.